Night of the Dead Living: Plot summary

 Howard gets a call from her sister, who has recently found a tumor on her breast.
 The sister has just learned her husband has been having an affair.
 Although Howard is initially hesitant to confide in Felton, he eventually surprises her by offering genuine words of comfort.
 A drunken man dressed as Santa Claus (Cleve Wall) is arrested for threatening his wife and a crowd of people with a water pistol.
-Later, the detectives get a call that Santa Claus has escaped from custody in the department, and he is found after falling through the ceiling and landing on Munch's desk.
-Meanwhile, Pembleton and Bayliss discuss the Watson murder scene.
+Later, the detectives get a call that "Santa Claus" has escaped from custody, and he is found after falling through the ceiling and landing on Munch's desk.
+Meanwhile, Pembleton and Bayliss discuss the Watson case.
 Bayliss insists he has already gone over the information repeatedly, but Pembleton tells him he needs to think outside the box and approach it with from the mind-frame of a criminal.
 Later, Bayliss reexamines the information and realizes the killer brought Watson down a fire escape, offering a new lead in the case.
 As the new day dawns, Gee has the detectives assemble on the roof so he can spray them with a garden hose to cool them off.

 The episode ends with Munch revealing to Thormann that he lights the candle each night "for all the ones who have been killed," while Thormann admits that he re-lit it in Munch's absence because he knew it meant something to him.